Peter H. Clark: Career

 After leaving school in 1848, Clark declined to work as a barber with his father and instead apprenticed under Thomas Varney.
 Schools for black children were established in Cincinnati, but the local government refused to provide them funding.
 Clark became a teacher at one of these schools in 1849, and taught without pay for two years before courts ruled in favor of the schools.
 He was given $105 in backpay.

 During the next four years, Peter was an abolitionist publisher, editor, writer, and speaker.
 He participated in the Ohio Conventions of Colored Men, and edited and published his own weekly newspaper.
 He was appointed secretary of the 1853 National Convention of Colored Men in Syracuse, New York, by Frederick Douglass, where he drafted a constitution of the National Equal Rights League.
 He also served as a conductor for the Underground Railroad.
 In 1854 he married Francis Ann Williams.

 In 1855 he formed the journal, Herald of Freedom, which quickly failed.
 He then became editor of a Free Soil Party journal published in Newport, Kentucky, owned by William S. Bailey.
-In 1856 he was on the staff of The North Star, Frederick Douglass' paper.
+In 1856 he was on the staff of The North Star, Frederick Douglass's paper.
 In 1857 he was rehired by the black trustees of the colored schools and made principal of the Western District School in Cincinnati.
 Whilst in Cincinnati he founded a union for black teachers.

 Clark became principal of Gaines High School in 1866, and held that post until 1886, when he was fired on political grounds.
 He left Cincinnati in 1887 to serve as principal of the Alabama State Normal and Industrial School, and in 1888 went to St. Louis where he taught at the segregated Sumner High School for twenty years.